BEFORE YOU GO...

 The expansion of digital services has led to a significant rise in online identity theft, posing a growing security concern for enterprises.
 According to the financial report released by the Federal Trade Commission (FTC), there were approximately 651,000 complaints related to identity theft, resulting in nearly $1.7 billion lost in internet fraud cases.

 Among various types of identity theft, payment card fraud was the prevalent technique employed by online fraudsters.
-A notable incident occurred in 2019 when MasterCard’s Loyalty programme in Germany suffered a major setback due to a privacy breach, jeopardising the identities of millions of individuals.
+A notable incident occurred in 2019 when MasterCard’s Loyalty program in Germany suffered a major setback due to a privacy breach, jeopardising the identities of millions of individuals.
 Today, financial corporations face an elevated risk of identity theft due to synthetic account openings and data violations.
 Online businesses are adopting advanced measures to prevent data loss while conducting identity verification to counter this pervasive threat.

 Incorporating comprehensive video KYC services proves invaluable in identifying instances of identity theft.
 These services often leverage artificial intelligence algorithms, offering superior detection accuracy compared to human expertise.
 Automated processes can effectively trace stolen card data by matching it against backend databases.
-Video KYC solutions are crucial to a company’s defence against online fraud, reducing identity theft risk through transparent and easily implementable verification procedures.
+Video KYC solutions are crucial to a company’s defense against online fraud, reducing identity theft risk through transparent and easily implementable verification procedures.

 3. A Seamless Customer Experience